-As an early adopter in the startup and technology space, now and again I discover technology whitespace; a web or mobile application that seems to provide a disproportionate ROI for my use.
+As an early adopter of new technologies, now and again I discover some “whitespace”; a web or app that seems to provide a disproportionate ROI for my use.
 Tripit is a great example: I travel frequently and rely on my calendar to stay on schedule.
-With virtunally no additional overhead, Tripit grabs all my travel bookings from Gmail, aggregates it in one place, allows me to share the details with people like my parents and populate my work calendar so our team knows my whereabouts and availability.
-That’s a huge ROI (at least for me) and my only cost is $40 a year.
-Also since Tripit mines my Gmail and knows my preferences, I don’t have what Sam Lessin recently referred to as “hidden costs” in terms of mental overhead, i.e., manual setup and needing to make corrections all the time.
+With virtually no additional overhead, Tripit grabs all my travel bookings from Gmail, aggregates it in one place, with all the details, and allows me to easily share with family or co-workers.
+That’s a huge ROI in the form of time savings for only $40 a year.
+Since Tripit mines Gmail and knows my preferences, I also don’t have what Sam Lessin recently referred to as “hidden costs” in terms of mental overhead, i.e., manual setup and needing to make corrections all the time.

-Ohours: When Ohours first came out it was a really easy way to network with super high quality entrepreneurs in NYC.
-Since it was originally just small group of insiders who knew of it, the early meetings were phenomenal.
+Another great example of finding whitespace was an app called Ohours.
+Ohours provided a way to offer “office hours,” essentially opening yourself up to 20-minute coffee sessions with anyone who wanted to sign-up to chat with you.
+Since it was originally a small group of like-minded NYC techies who knew of it, the early meetings were phenomenal.
 I’ve stayed in touch with many great entrepreneurs and investors I met through it including @werdelin.
 Unfortunately, over time and arguably as it grew “more popular”, the quality of folks dwindled and ultimately the project was tabled.

 Finding ROI Today.

-Aside from Tripit and a few others, an app providing me incredible whitespace/ROI is Clara.
-At my company we work extensively with folks overseas (Israel, Dubai, Brazil, etc) and thus constantly need to schedule meetings across time zones.
-Googling time zone conversions, waiting for responses, last minute re-schedules, coordinating dial-ins/screen shares.
-Talk about a pain in the ass!
+It’s been a while since I’ve found a great network whitespace opportunity.
+Angellist and cryptocurrenices are two I have been experimenting with.
+In terms of point solutions, especially those that allow you to leverage software to save time, I would highly recommend Clara.
+My company works extensively with folks overseas (Israel, Dubai, Brazil, etc) and thus daily I am scheduling meetings across time zones.
+Googling time zone conversions, waiting for responses, last minute reschedules, coordinating dial-ins/screen shares, talk about a pain in the ass.
 Enter Clara.
-For a little over $100 a month, Clara has completely removed this pain point (check it out for more details).
+For a little over $100 a month, Clara has completely automated this process for me (check it out for more details).

 Apple Pay will be a game changer.
 It was by far the most interesting thing IMO to emerge from the recent Apple announcement.
 Recall that great hardware is often simply a loss leader for the transactions it enables.
 Adoption may come slowly, but it will come.